ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - ( i_D = 0, i_E = 1, i_F = 2 )
    - ...

 * The unsigned integer LAST_INDEX is also defined, with minimum value 0 and maximum value MAX\_INDEX.

-At any point in time, LAST_INDEX has the value of 'index' currently associated with the latest added series item in the update collection.
+   If the update collection is empty (i.e., no series items have been added yet), the value of LAST_INDEX is not defined.
+If the update collection is not empty, LAST_INDEX has the value of 'index' currently associated with the latest added series item in the update collection.

    That is, after having added V series items to the update collection, the last and most recently added series item has 'index' with value LAST_INDEX = (V - 1) % (MAX_INDEX + 1).